-Smack dab between the busy center and south end of the Strip, Monte Carlo, which is home to the Blue Man Group, combines grand-style architecture with a fun and feisty attitude.
+Smack dab between the busy center and south end of the Strip, Monte Carlo combines grand-style architecture with a fun and feisty attitude.

 Elegant yet unpretentious, Mediterranean-inspired but not overly themed, middle of the action

 With their dark color scheme and wallpaper, you won't be writing home about the rooms at Monte Carlo.
-However they are serviceable, well-priced (considering the location) and come with coffee makers (that's right, some hotels in Vegas still provide coffee makers -- and this hotel also has two Starbucks).
+However they are serviceable and well-priced (considering the location).
 If it's style and luxury you're after, splash out for a studio in HOTEL32 on the hotel's top (32nd) floor.

 Monte Carlo's valet parking service is split up in two different locations.
 Although you drop your car off and walk into the resort on the south side of the lobby, you'll need to head out a door on the north side of the lobby when you want it returned to you.